Termites are a real nuisance when they attack your place.

-But there are a few people reluctant to use them in their houses- not only because they find it expensive but also slightly mysterious.
+But there are a few people reluctant to use them in their houses- not only because they find them expensive but also slightly mysterious.

 However, you shouldn’t fear epoxies at all.

-Epoxy filler, in reality, is an inexpensive and labor-effective way to fix holes, cracks in wood done by small pesky insects or due to rotting.
+Epoxy filler, in reality, is an inexpensive and labor-effective way to fix holes and cracks in wood done to small pesky insects or due to rotting.